G-Research/fasttrackml-ui-aim/README.md

 Once you're happy with them, create a pull request **against the `release/vX.Y.Z` branch*** that you started from (***not `main`!***).
 Once merged, the CI will run and build the UI.
 It will then push it to a new tag that is compatible with the Go module rules.
 For example, the first customization to `v3.16.2` of Aim will end up in a tag named `v0.31602.1`.

+### How to run E2E tests?

+The E2E tests can be run locally by following these steps:
+1. Start the FastTrackML server
+2. Run the Aim UI in development mode (on localhost:3000)
+3. In another terminal, run `cd src/e2e`
+4. Run `npx playwright test` to run the test suite

+New tests can be added directly to the `src/e2e` directory.
+You may also run `npx playwright show-report` to see the test results.

+For a guide on how to write a test, see [Playwright's example tests](https://github.com/microsoft/playwright/blob/main/examples/todomvc/tests/integration.spec.ts).

 ### How is this all enforced?

 A GitHub app has been created with the `contents:write` permissions on this repo.
 Its App ID and private key are stored as secrets under the `restricted` environment.
 This environment is limited to the `main` and `release/v*` branches